Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 See also: JWST ETC Creating a New Calculation, JWST ETC Calculations Page Overview

-The Calculations page in the ETC is where we specify the instrument mode, background, instrument and detector configuration, observing setup and extraction strategy for a given calculation.
+The Calculations page in the ETC is where you'll specify the instrument mode, background, instrument and detector configuration, observing setup and extraction strategy for a given calculation.
 The aim of these calculations is to make a comparative analysis of locations in the scene and determine the exposure parameters required to obtain the desired signal-to-noise ratio (SNR).

 With JWST, a coronagraphic observation consists of several steps.
 First, the telescope must slew towards the desired target.
 After the slew, a target acquisition (TA) observation is performed to place the desired target behind the selected coronagraphic mask.
 A science observation follows.
 This observation sequence (slew→TA→science observation) is repeated twice: once for the actual science target and once for the PSF reference star.
 The latter is used to build a coronagraphic PSF model that is subtracted from the coronagraphic target observation.

-We note that the Example Science Program #36 ETC workbook associated to this page only exemplifies 3 of the 4 observations; the calculation to derive the SNR in a given coronagraphic mode for the PSF reference star is not shown.
+Note that the Example Science Program #36 ETC workbook associated with this article only exemplifies 3 of the 4 observations; the calculation to derive the SNR in a given coronagraphic mode for the PSF reference star is not shown.
 The reason behind this is as follows: the PSF reference star that should be used for any coronagraphic observation should be at least as bright as the main target—this way, by using an exposure time that is equal to the exposure time for the main target, the SNR of the PSF reference image will be at least as high as that of the main target's observation.
 Thus the reference PSF subtraction step will not contribute substantially to the total noise budget of the measurement.

 NIRCam coronagraphic imaging Calculations